MIDS-scaling-up/v2/week12/labs/README.md

 A. __Data download:__
 We will discuss the best option to move the data from the LazyNLP / GPFS cluster into IBM Cloud, please refer to the discussed Cloud storage options (async video) and try to come up with ideas about it.
+The instructtions below follow the [Download WikiText-2 word level](https://www.salesforce.com/products/einstein/ai-research/the-wikitext-dependency-language-modeling-dataset) data, which is used by OpenSeq2Seq as the example.

+Unzip your files into `/data/wikitext-2`

 B. __Edit your config file:__
 ```